MaverickMandir/.github/profile/README.md

 <img src="././logo.png" width="100" alt="Logo">

-# A community dedicated to invest in future to promote peace & prosparity.
+# A community dedicated to invest in future to promote peace & prosperity.
 <!-- ## What do we do?
 Detailed info -->
 We facilitate free education for deserving students who have potential & drive to do solve to big consequential issues of human civilization(for example, longivity, synthetic biology etc.).